 It should be no secret that oatmeal can improve digestion for canines.
 At the same time, dogs may benefit from the high levels of fiber, iron and vitamin B-6 found in these healthy oats.
 This is one of the more appropriate human foods for a pet pooch.

 But even though this is generally a good food to serve to a best buddy on occasion, there are some important things to know regarding oatmeal and dogs.
-We’ll try to cover all the bases right here.
+We’ll cover all the bases right here.

 Can I Give My Dog Oatmeal?
 Answer: Yes

 It can be given and is sometimes very useful for digestion.

 Just be sure to prepare and serve it properly.
 Obviously, oatmeal should be cooked when fed to a pet.
 Perhaps more importantly, use a plain variety with no artificial fruits or flavorings.
 It’s best to avoid any added sweetness.
 Actually, feed your dog oatmeal with no sugar at all for maximum health benefits.

 If you are looking for a consistent and convenient way to incorporate oatmeal into your dog’s diet then consider this highly regarded dry oatmeal recipe dog food.
 It’s 100% natural and contains probiotics and flaxseed.

 Oatmeal, by itself, doesn’t contain a huge amount of protein.
 That’s okay because you aren’t going to serve it on a regular basis as a way to simply fill up your dog’s stomach.
 Instead, use it when it’s appropriate because oatmeal cannot replace your dog’s regular diet.